Abraham Lincoln High School (San Francisco): Dragon boat team

 Established in 1996, the ALHS co-ed dragon boat team is one of the largest in the Bay Area.
 The ALHS dragon boat team won the World Championship title at the 11th International Dragon Boat Federation (IDBF) Club Crew World Championship Races in Szeged, Hungary, in July 2018.

 Varsity football

-The ALHS Varsity Mustangs are the back-to-back California State Champions for football in 2018 and 2019.
+The ALHS Varsity Mustangs were the back-to-back California State Champions for football in 2018 and 2019.
 On December 15, 2018, the Mustangs defeated visiting Orange Glen High School, the San Diego Section Division V champion, 24–13 in the CIF Division VI state title game at City College of San Francisco.
 It was the first state title in the school's history in the first-ever state championship game held in San Francisco.

 On December 14, 2019, the Mustangs defeated Gardena High School Panthers 35–26 in the Division 7AA state championship at City College of San Francisco.